Israel signals wider offensive in Gaza's south, where hundreds of thousands have fled

 With most of Gaza's 2.3 million people crowded into the territory's south, residents say bread is scarce and supermarket shelves are bare.
 Families cook on wood fires for lack of fuel.
 Central electricity and running water have been out for weeks.

-The worsening fuel shortage threatens to paralyze the delivery of humanitarian services and shut down mobile phone and internet service.
+The worsening fuel shortage threatens to paralyze the delivery of humanitarian services, and Palestinian telecoms provider Paltel said Thursday it led landline connections, the mobile network and internet connections to shut down.

+Gaza has experienced three previous mass communication outages since the ground invasion.

 Israel allowed a small amount of fuel to enter Gaza on Wednesday, for the first time since the war began, so that the U.N. agency for Palestinian refugees could continue bringing limited supplies of aid.